lbud/mapbreaking-workshop/README.md

 ## Walkthrough examples

+:information_source: _In order to see your changes live on the map, make sure you've got the debug server running (see above), make a change your text editor, save it, and navigate to your browser.
+The normal debug example should be running at localhost:9966/debug/index.html, though a few of these examples use other debug maps as noted.
+It takes mapbox-gl-js about 2 seconds to rebuild itself, so if you try to reload the browser page too soon it might not reflect your changes yet — try reloading again._

 * In `src/data/bucket/fill_bucket.js` (use [http://localhost:9966/debug/index.html](http://localhost:9966/debug/index.html)), modify [this line](https://github.com/mapbox/mapbox-gl-js/blob/78a685240f07c4af6ece224ebd46022e8e60ce1a/src/data/bucket/fill_bucket.js#L142) to add a random integer between 0 and 8192 instead of the x or y coordinate (or try both).
 Can we explain what this does?
 (Try zooming to the Croatian islands maybe, where there are lots of interesting polygons with good background contrast color).
 Zoom in and out; when and why does it change at intervals?

     <details>